rayzor/tracker/README.md

-# tracker15 -  validation Step in Main
+# tracker16 -  validation Step in Main
 # Coder Dojo Club Project
+# Single Use Plastics Tracker

 A generic tracker App
-used to record Community use of Single USe Plastics.
+used to record Community use of Single Use Plastics.
 3 parts: Login/Authentication + data entry + chart.
 will use for Single Use Plastics App at CoderDojo Club.
 Based on Tommy's videos LearnFlutterWithMe.